Senior & Special-Needs Sanctuary Dogs

 Archer, Huntress, and Diana lived with the Ranch's founders before the dog rescue portion of the program was formed, back when the Ranch was solely a horse rescue, and were actually the inspiration for the unique farm dog rescue format that exists as the Ranch's main operation today.
 These days, this trio works not only as livestock guardians protecting the Ranch's horses, goats, and chickens, but they also help assess and train rescue dogs of livestock guardian breeds, so that we know how they may perform as livestock guardians in their future adoptive homes.
 We at the Ranch feel very strongly about the many benefits of using dogs to help train dogs.
 A skilled, confident, emotionally-balanced working livestock guardian dog can help train a new working dog in ways that humans can only imagine.
 They can even help correct undesirable behaviors in livestock guardians who struggled in a former placement, offering them a second chance to be what they were born to be.
 We are very blessed to have these three canine helpers as part of our rescue program, helping us provide our unique rescue and rehabilitation service to dogs of working livestock guardian breeds.

-Ella is a senior Great Pyrenees girl, who came to us from one of the high-kill rural county shelters we work with.
+Ella is a senior girl, likely a mix of Great Pyrenees and Anatolian Shepherd, who came to us from one of the high-kill rural county shelters we work with.
 She arrived quite dirty, with some sort of dark tarry substance worked into her otherwise beautiful white coat.
 She was underweight and had intestinal parasites, and was dealing with some pretty significant hip issues.
 So we quickly got her cleaned up, to the vet, and on her way back to health.
 But due to her age and degenerating joints, we decided that Ella would be best served by remaining at the Ranch in senior sanctuary care for the remainder of her years.
 And we're pretty sure she agrees that this was the right decision!
 Despite her age and awkward frog-like gait, this girl has no idea that she's a senior!
 She runs all over the barnyard with the Ranch's Pyrenees pack, wearing the most beautiful smile at every moment.
 This girl LOVES the ranch life, has become an amazing mentor for the younger rescued livestock guardians who pass through, and we feel truly blessed to have her here with us for her golden years.